 Currently, the EES can be aware of ongoing AC-EAS session if EAS uses EDGE-3 exposure APIs with UE IP address as input.
 The APIs are Eees_UEIdentifier and Eees_SessionWithQoS.

 NOTE 4: SSC creation requires EEC Context existence.
-The timing for SSC creation depends on when Eees_UEIdentifier or Eees_SessionWithQoS is invoked.
+It can be determined in the normative phase whether the timing for SSC creation depends on when Eees_UEIdentifier or Eees_SessionWithQoS is invoked.
 It can also be possible that the SSC is not created at all during the entire AC-EAS communication period.

+As an alternative to sending the Selected EAS announcement request, registered EECs can provide an EEC registration update providing or updating the Selected EAS Endpoint IE, as introduced by solution #39.

 7.15.3 Solution evaluation